-An urban tell of a kid who took the wrong path for a long time then decides to get his life together.
+An urban tale of a kid who took the wrong path for a long time then decides to get his life together.

 Review (with Spoilers)